Key Points

 • Circle – Circles are typically used to connect another section of the chart in instances where it does not make sense to use an arrow.

-A process map is a tool that gives a visual representation of the various inputs, outputs, and actions involved in a process, outlined in a sequential and clear manner.
+A process map is a tool that gives a visual representation of the various inputs, outputs, and actions involved in a process, outlined sequentially and clearly.

 The Benefits of a Process Map

 There are some major benefits to mapping out processes.
-A process map helps increase one’s understanding of a process as well as provides an easy way to analyze where improvements can be made.
+A process map helps increase one’s understanding of a process.
+It also provides an easy way to analyze where improvements can be made.
 It breaks down steps for others along with improving communication within a team working on a project.
 A process map also serves as documentation of a process that can be used as a reference.

 How to Create a Process Map